-As mentioned above there’s a huge range of sites offering family friendly glamping holidays, each with their own individual pros and cons, us included!
+As mentioned above there’s a huge range of sites offering family glamping holidays in the UK and abroad, each with their own individual pros and cons, us included!
 We think key considerations about the site are:

 - Is it truly family friendly - are there all the home comforts you'd expect and the extras like high chairs, fire guards, games, and toys available on site?

-- Does the site offer you the living and playing space, freedom, and exclusivity you’re looking for?
+- Does the site offer you the living and playing space, the freedom, the uniqueness, and exclusivity you’re looking for?

 - How easy is the site to get to from home?

 - What can you do in the local area?

 Have a look for reviews from families traveling and staying at the site.

-Of course we’d like you to come and stay with us, but in case you hadn’t already found the websites below, they list us, and lots of other really good family friendly sites around the UK:
+Of course we'd like you to come and stay with us, but in case you hadn’t already found the websites below, they list us, and lots of other really good family glamping sites around the UK:

 What to take glamping is potentially a fairly large list depending on where you’re staying, but should be a lot less than traditional camping.